 - Build a Support Network: Cultivating a strong circle of supportive friends, family members, or peer groups provides crucial emotional support, helping to combat isolation and promote resilience during challenging times.

-- Prior Convictions: A defendant’s criminal record plays a significant role, as repeat offenders are subject to increased sentences, while first-time offenders may qualify for alternative sentencing options.
+- Prior Convictions: A defendant’s criminal record is a major factor, as repeat offenders typically face increased sentences, whereas first-time offenders may qualify for alternative sentencing or diversion programs.

 Factors Affecting Sentences